 I love Venn diagrams.
 The visual representation of all logical relations between a finite collection of different sets is just the coolest.
 Don’t you think?

-A couple weeks ago a Venn diagram representing the different people who use the phrase “put your hands in the air” made it’s way around the internet.
-This diagram included bank robbers, DJs, preachers, and Mom Taking Off Your Sweater.
+A while back a Venn diagram representing the different people who use the phrase “put your hands in the air” made it’s way around the internet.
+This diagram includes bank robbers, DJs, preachers, and Mom Taking Off Your Sweater.

 But take a look at it.
 I think you’ll agree that Venn diagrams - especially this one - are just wonderful.

-So, are you connected in a Life Group?
+So, are you connected IN a Life Group?
 If not, as DJs and bank robbers and Moms Taking Off Your Sweater would say, “You know what to do.”